 - Experience in utilizing design/desktop publishing software such as in-design, photo-shop, illustrator, and/or other programs.

 - Ability to express findings in well researched documents, white papers, and briefings.

 - Experience using online library databases to conduct research on various companies and nonprofit organizations.

 Candidates should possess excellent organizational and interpersonal skills; have strong attention to detail, and an ability to prioritize and complete multiple assignments.

 The Partnership Office is located in the NPS Washington Support Office at 1201 I Street NW, Washington DC 20005.
 The two closest metro stations are Metro Center and McPherson.
 Bus transportation is also conveniently located in close proximity to the office.

-To apply, please submit an electronic cover letter, resume, and professional and/or educational references, and a one-page writing sample to Kathryn Hopps, Program Director for Experiential Learning, at email@example.com.
+To apply, please submit an electronic cover letter, resume, contact information for two professional and/or educational references, and a one-page writing sample to Kathryn Hopps, Program Director for Experiential Learning, at email@example.com.
 Applications are accepted on a rolling basis.
 The deadline has been extended to September 29.
 For best consideration, apply as soon as possible.

 For additional information about this position, please phone or email Jackie Dostourian, NPS Washington Partnership Office, at 202-354-2182 orJackie_Dostourian@nps.gov.